 NFL Top 40

 San Francisco lost left tackle Joe Staley and replaced him with another top pass protector.
-Even after a year away from football, Williams will show everyone why his new teammates were so elated to land him.
+Even after a year away from football, Williams has shown everyone why his new teammates were so elated to land him, earning PFF’s No. 2 overall grade for offensive tackles.

 While Rex Ryan might not have paid Cooper, NFL teams were more than happy to do so.
 The Washington Football Team tried to steal him from Dallas, but there was no way Cooper would turn down that eye-popping contract and the No. 1 spot in one of the NFL’s top offenses.